apache/pulsar/site2/website/versioned_docs/version-2.7.0/concepts-messaging.md

 > * If you want to achieve "message queuing" among consumers, share the same subscription name among multiple consumers(shared, failover, key_shared).
 > * If you want to achieve both effects simultaneously, combine exclusive subscription mode with other subscription modes for consumers.

+### Consumerless Subscriptions and Their Corresponding Modes
+If, at any point in time, there are no consumers for a given subscription, a subscription has no specified mode.
+This includes new subscriptions and existing subscriptions that no longer have any consumers.
+As a consequence, there is no option to specify the subscription mode when creating a subscription.
+The mode is established when the consumer makes its connection, and the mode can be "changed" by restarting all consumers with a different configuration.

 ### Exclusive

 In *exclusive* mode, only a single consumer is allowed to attach to the subscription.
 If multiple consumers subscribe to a topic using the same subscription, an error occurs.